Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Implementation

-This setup provided a practical implementation of the joint VLC-BC system for the tracking purpose, enabling the low-complexity and energy-neutral BD design to receive and forward the proximity information without an external power supply and active RF synthesizers.
+This setup provides a practical implementation of the joint VLC-BC system for tracking, enabling the low-complexity and energy-neutral BD to receive and forward proximity information without an external power supply or an active RF synthesizer.
+A long-term reliability study should evaluate the durability of the assembled device under prolonged operation and include a life-cycle analysis.
 The setup is evaluated in an indoor environment.
 The experimental results are presented and discussed in Section~\ref{sec:sim_exp_results}.